 The Master Guide

-Northern Tanzania Destinations.
+Tanzania Destinations.

-Ten of the most extraordinary protected areas in East Africa, each with its own character, wildlife, and history.
+Thirteen of the most extraordinary protected areas in East Africa, each with its own character, wildlife, and history.
 This guide is built from Nelson's decades of guiding experience on every one of them.

 Mount Kilimanjaro National Park